 - Optimizing the nutrition of individual sow.
-Another direction for further research is to combine data flow with prediction models in order to learn nutrition strategies.
-We are currently starting a project with INRAon the nutritional requirements and the optimal diet to be supplied to individual lactating sow.
-The research issue will be to develop decision algorithms for the determination of the optimal ration (amount and composition) to be fed to a given sow, on a given day, considering all the information available (real-time observation data flow and historical data).
-Issues concern the design of an incremental learning algorithm that will compute the animal profile and how to determine the best feeding plan.
-Efficiency issues of developed algorithms will also be considered since the proposed software should work in real-time on the automated feeder. - Ecosystem modeling and management.
+Another direction for further research is the combination of data flows with prediction models in order to learn nutrition strategies.
+Raphaël Gauthier started a PhD thesis (#DigitAg Grant) in November 2017 with both Inria and INRA supervisors.
+His research addresses the problem of finding the optimal diet to be supplied to individual sows.
+Given all the information available, e.g., time-series information about previous feeding, environmental data, scientists models, the research goal is to design new algorithms to determine the optimal ration for a given sow in a given day.
+Efficiency issues of developed algorithms will be considered since the proposed software should work in real-time on the automated feeder.
+The decision support process should involve the stakeholder to ensure a good level of acceptance, confidence and understanding of the final tool. - Ecosystem modeling and management.
 Ongoing research on ecosystem management includes modelling of ecosystems and anthroprogenic pressures, with a special concern on the representation of socio-economical factors that impact human decisions.
-A main research issue is how to to represent these factors and how to integrate their impact on the ecosystem simulation model.
+A main research issue is how to represent these factors and how to integrate their impact on the ecosystem simulation model.
 This work is an ongoing cooperation with ecologists from the Marine Spatial Ecology of Queensland University, Australia and from Agrocampus Ouest.